 Some people prefer to plant in the fall because the retail nurseries have some great “deals” on trees to reduce their inventory.
 But, just remember, most of those trees have also been sitting in constricting buckets all season so they may already have issues.

-At Outback, we tend to prefer spring tree planting.
+At Outback, we tend to prefer planting trees in spring.
 This gives the tree enough time to get the moisture and nutrients it needs to survive the seasons.
 The tree may not leaf and bud to its full potential the first year, but it will be sturdier and more hardy the second season.

 Every tree has two different types of roots to gather nutrients from the soil and support the weight of the trunk and canopy.
 Their root structure consists of perennial primary roots and shorter-lived secondary roots expand in waves as the tree’s canopy expands.
 Some large primary roots extend almost as deep as the height of the tree.
 And the secondary roots can extend past the canopy.
 Therefore, it makes sense that tall trees with large canopies require deeper, stronger root systems to survive.